Bill Schuette: Political career

 In 2008, Michigan voters considered a ballot initiative to establish a medical marijuana program for registered patients with qualifying conditions.
 Schuette served as a spokesperson for a group opposed to the proposed law.

 After leaving the judiciary, Schuette worked for Warner, Norcross & Judd, one of Michigan's largest law firms.

 On November 2, 2010, Schuette won the election to become Michigan Attorney General.

 In September 2011, petition language to recall Schuette was approved by Midland County authorities, allowing the circulating of recall petitions.
 Among the grievances cited are his attempts to undermine the medical marijuana law approved by voters in 2008.

 In 2011, Schuette filed suit to close two Michigan abortion clinics on grounds of improper record disposal.

 Before the Supreme Court's 2015, decision in Obergefell v.
 Hodges, Schuette fought against same-sex marriage.

 On August 19, 2015, Schuette endorsed Jeb Bush for president.

 In December 2016, Schuette filed suit to try to stop a presidential election recount effort in Michigan requested by Green Party candidate Jill Stein.

-In January 2017, Schuette was admonished by Eastern District of United States of Michigan Judge David M. Lawson for attempting to file an amicus brief taking an opposite position than Schuette originally took on the issue of requiring the State of Michigan to supply bottled water to Flint residents who lack tap filters.
+In January 2017, Schuette was admonished by US District Judge David M. Lawson for attempting to file an amicus brief taking an opposite position than Schuette originally took on the issue of requiring the State of Michigan to supply bottled water to Flint residents who lack tap filters.
 Judge Lawson said it injected a "troubling ethical issue into [the] lawsuit" and it suggested "superficial posturing" on behalf of Schuette.

 Schuette chose not to challenge incumbent Dan Kildee for his congressional seat in the redrawn district which includes Schuette's home of Midland in the 2022 midterm election.

 2018 gubernatorial campaign

 Schuette was widely believed to be planning to run for governor of Michigan.
 In July 2016, before speaking on the opening day of the 2016 Republican National Convention Schuette changed the name of his fundraising committee from "Bill Schuette for Attorney General" to "Bill Schuette for Michigan."
-Despite being ineligible for a further term as Attorney General due to term-limits, Schuette had continued to raise funds since his November 2014 re-election.
+Despite being ineligible for a further term as attorney general due to term limits, Schuette had continued to raise funds since his November 2014 re-election.

 In December 2016, Schuette said he had not made up his mind on running for governor but would make a decision sometime in 2017.
-This is backed up by reports of a falling out between the Attorney General and Governor Rick Snyder.
+This is backed up by reports of a falling-out between the attorney general and Governor Rick Snyder.

 On September 12, 2017, Schuette announced his campaign for governor in Midland, Michigan.
 On August 7, 2018, Schuette won the Republican nomination for Michigan governor by defeating Lieutenant Governor Brian Calley and state Senator Patrick Colbeck.
 His candidacy was supported by President Donald Trump and Vice President Mike Pence.
 On November 6, 2018, he lost the general election to Democrat Gretchen Whitmer, a former Michigan senate leader, by a nine-point margin.